gchudnov/jpeg-asm/README.md

 ## Building

-To build a browser-friendly variant of the library, run `NODE_ENV=production npm run browser`.
+To build a browser-friendly version of the library, run `NODE_ENV=production npm run browser`.

 ## Contact